 Perhaps the most impressive dinosaur we saw at the park is one of the last beasts you see before you leave, the titanosaurus.
 This was one of the largest dinosaurs ever discovered.
 It’s almost impossible to get a photo with this guy with all of him in the picture!
 My husband loved how you could see the sides of him moving as he “breathed” in and out.

-From Dino Roar Valley we made our way over to Magic Kingdom.
-If you grew up in the Lake George area like my husband did, Magic Kingdom was likely a significant part of your childhood.
+From Dino Roar Valley we made our way over to Magic Forest.
+If you grew up in the Lake George area like my husband did, Magic Forest was likely a significant part of your childhood.
 But even if you’re seeing it for the first time, you can really feel that kitschy, Lake George vibe.

 They’ve kept many of the statues and decor around the park, such as the Snow White exhibit, which includes several displays within a small hut.
 Signage informs guests Disney made this exhibit in 1939 for the New York World’s Fair and the animation is one-of-a-kind.